Western Midstream Partners (NYSE:WES) Rating Increased to Overweight at JPMorgan Chase & Co.

-JPMorgan Chase & Co. upgraded shares of Western Midstream Partners (NYSE:WES) from a neutral rating to an overweight rating in a research report released on Friday morning, Price Targets.com reports.
-JPMorgan Chase & Co. currently has $25.00 price objective on the pipeline company’s stock, up from their previous price objective of $17.00.
+JPMorgan Chase & Co. upgraded shares of Western Midstream Partners (NYSE:WES) from a neutral rating to an overweight rating in a research report sent to investors on Thursday morning, Benzinga reports.
+The firm currently has $25.00 price objective on the pipeline company’s stock, up from their previous price objective of $17.00.

-WES has been the topic of a number of other reports.
-Royal Bank of Canada upped their price objective on Western Midstream Partners from $9.00 to $12.00 in a report on Wednesday, November 18th.
-UBS Group upgraded Western Midstream Partners from a neutral rating to a buy rating and upped their price objective for the company from $10.00 to $18.00 in a report on Friday, November 13th.
-Morgan Stanley upped their price objective on Western Midstream Partners from $5.00 to $15.00 and gave the company an underweight rating in a report on Friday, December 11th.
-Capital One Financial upgraded Western Midstream Partners from an equal weight rating to an overweight rating in a report on Monday, November 16th.
-Finally, Barclays upped their price objective on Western Midstream Partners from $19.00 to $22.00 in a report on Friday, March 5th.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and ten have given a buy rating to the company’s stock.
-The company presently has a consensus rating of Buy and a consensus target price of $16.98.
+Several other equities analysts have also recently weighed in on the stock.
+Wells Fargo & Company upgraded shares of Western Midstream Partners from an underweight rating to an overweight rating and set a $17.00 price objective on the stock in a research note on Monday, November 30th.
+Barclays increased their price objective on shares of Western Midstream Partners from $19.00 to $22.00 in a research note on Friday, March 5th.
+US Capital Advisors raised shares of Western Midstream Partners from a hold rating to an overweight rating in a report on Wednesday, March 10th.
+Mizuho increased their target price on shares of Western Midstream Partners from $15.00 to $22.00 and gave the stock a buy rating in a report on Wednesday, January 20th.
+Finally, Bank of America raised shares of Western Midstream Partners from an underperform rating to a neutral rating and set a $16.00 target price for the company in a report on Tuesday, January 26th.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and ten have given a buy rating to the company.
+The stock currently has an average rating of Buy and an average target price of $16.98.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, February 12th.
-Stockholders of record on Monday, February 1st were given a dividend of $0.311 per share.
-This represents a $1.24 dividend on an annualized basis and a dividend yield of 6.25%.
-The ex-dividend date of this dividend was Friday, January 29th.
-Western Midstream Partners’s dividend payout ratio is currently 77.99%.

-Institutional investors have recently bought and sold shares of the company.
-First Horizon Advisors Inc. increased its holdings in Western Midstream Partners by 24.6% in the fourth quarter.
-First Horizon Advisors Inc. now owns 3,484 shares of the pipeline company’s stock valued at $48,000 after buying an additional 688 shares during the last quarter.
-Cetera Investment Advisers increased its holdings in Western Midstream Partners by 8.9% in the fourth quarter.
-Cetera Investment Advisers now owns 13,404 shares of the pipeline company’s stock valued at $185,000 after buying an additional 1,096 shares during the last quarter.
-Fieldpoint Private Securities LLC purchased a new position in Western Midstream Partners in the fourth quarter valued at $28,000.
-CIBC World Markets Inc. increased its holdings in Western Midstream Partners by 1.2% in the fourth quarter.
-CIBC World Markets Inc. now owns 193,100 shares of the pipeline company’s stock valued at $2,669,000 after buying an additional 2,347 shares during the last quarter.
-Finally, Van ECK Associates Corp boosted its stake in Western Midstream Partners by 12.5% in the third quarter.
-Van ECK Associates Corp now owns 21,506 shares of the pipeline company’s stock valued at $172,000 after acquiring an additional 2,396 shares in the last quarter.
-34.87% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently made changes to their positions in WES.
+FMR LLC boosted its position in shares of Western Midstream Partners by 83.4% during the 1st quarter.
+FMR LLC now owns 320,105 shares of the pipeline company’s stock valued at $10,038,000 after acquiring an additional 145,604 shares during the last quarter.
+First Trust Advisors LP bought a new position in shares of Western Midstream Partners during the 1st quarter valued at approximately $5,321,000.
+BNP Paribas Arbitrage SA boosted its position in shares of Western Midstream Partners by 46.4% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 34,688 shares of the pipeline company’s stock valued at $278,000 after acquiring an additional 10,997 shares during the last quarter.
+California Public Employees Retirement System boosted its position in shares of Western Midstream Partners by 2.7% during the 3rd quarter.
+California Public Employees Retirement System now owns 461,944 shares of the pipeline company’s stock valued at $3,696,000 after acquiring an additional 12,100 shares during the last quarter.
+Finally, M&T Bank Corp boosted its position in shares of Western Midstream Partners by 16.0% during the 3rd quarter.
+M&T Bank Corp now owns 27,438 shares of the pipeline company’s stock valued at $220,000 after acquiring an additional 3,786 shares during the last quarter.
+34.87% of the stock is owned by institutional investors and hedge funds.

 About Western Midstream Partners